marijnh/Eloquent-JavaScript/19_paint.md

 Because the canvas gets cleared when we change its size, you should also avoid touching its `width` and `height` properties when the old and the new picture have the same size.
-If they do not, you can set the binding holding the old picture to null, because you shouldn't skip any pixels after you've changed the canvas size.
+If they are different, you can set the binding holding the old picture to null after changing the canvas size, because you shouldn't skip any pixels after you've changed the canvas size.

 hint}}